 Traveling with Kids: There is a parking lot next to the museum ($13 for non members) but free street parking is available if you get there early in the day.
 The entire museum is handicap accessible with ramps and an elevator.
 You can bring a stroller but I doubt any child will want to stay in the stroller for very long.
 The museum participates in the Association of Children’s Museums reciprocity program.
 Restrooms are located on both floors and there is a coat check on the main floor, to the right of the admissions desk.
 There is a cafe serving hot and cold lunches and snacks and plenty of drink options.
 Visitors are allowed to bring in food and there are tables and chairs in the main lobby as well as the cafe.
 Visitors may leave and return same day.
 Check for daily programs here and check online for hours (the museum if often closed on Mondays).
 Plan to spend 2-3 hours to fully explore the museum.

 Kids Will Love dressing up and acting out a scene in the River Highway Theater, climbing aboard the replica schooner “Diligence”, and conducting experiments and creating water channels in the Fisharium exhibit.
-Make sure to leave time to walk over to the USS Olympia, which was in service from and became a museum in 1950s.
+Make sure to leave time to walk over to the USS Olympia, which became a museum in 1950s.
 Visitors can explore most areas of the ship, including the gally (kitchen) surgery, dispensary, laundry room, “sick bay” and barbershop.
 Visitors can also explore the WWII submarine Becuna.

 Adults Will Love comparing the historical timelines from 1771-1823 of Great Britain, America, and the Barbary States; checking out over 20 boats on display, including the New Jersey Catboat “Myth” built in 1889; watching model ship builders in the Ship Model Shack; and playing nautical themed corn hole.